I'm not a doctor but…

 The information / discussion in the Cycling Health Forum is not qualified medical advice.
 Please consult your doctor.

 10 posts • Page 1 of 1

-Three weeks ago I got my showtime together and invested into a cheap cadence, hrm and speed computer.
+Three weeks ago I got my !!
+BAN ME NOW FOR SWEARING !! together and invested into a cheap cadence, hrm and speed computer.

 Now, everything has been gravy- except my heart rate readings.
 At my maximum effort (cement legs and lungs on fire) my heart rate rarely goes past 165 bpm.
 Theoretically, according to my height, weight and age, my anaerobic (100% hr max) should be 180-200 bpm.
 Over the three weeks I have used the computer, my max heart rate readings in interval sprint training has actually dropped from 170 to 165.

 My background is pretty average; student; active training schedule; proper nutrition; 23 male, 183 cm, 79 kg.
 My average heart rate during endurance rides is high 130s and my resting hr is recorded at 65 bpm.
 I may happen to partake in a few social spliffs during the day with housemates, which I believe could be the culprit but I can't find any science to prove it.

 Well, my HRmax goes up by one every year, not down, so there goes the theory!

 HR is a very individual thing.
 Mine rarely goes over 173 when on a commute, but on the mtb it redlines (like today) at 182 and I can sustain within a couple of BPM either side of 170 for half an hour in a race when fit.
 Yet my late cousin in his early 70s could sustain 180 for 25km climbing and hit 200bpm in the sprints in his local C grade.